2019 CITIZENS ACADEMY WILL BE HELD APRIL 11, 2019 - MAY 30, 2019

 The Role of the District Attorney and Challenges: “Law & Order.”

 Summary: While prime time television shows such as “Law & Order” capture ratings and audiences, they fail to show the day-to-day work of the District Attorney.
 We will provide an overview of the District Attorney’s Office and its Mission: Justice Finds No Solace in Delay.
-Learn how a case makes its way through the criminal justice system using the case People v.
-Robert Hodges, a high profile triple homicide case as an example.
+Learn how a case makes its way through the criminal justice system.
+Also, you will hear about the challenges facing prosecutors today, including Realignment and Proposition 47.
+The District Attorney's Office will provide an overview using the case People v.
+Robert Hodges, a high profile triple homicide case, as an example.

 Anatomy of a Case